appins/hackclub-workshops/text_button/README.md

 In JavaScript, variables and arrays can be useful to hold or set values.
 Today we will learn about how to use these to create interactive web pages.

+Variables can be set, read, or changed quickly.

 To declare a variable, put word `var` in front of the variables name.
+A variable can hold a single value.
+They can be changed to be different values, they can be read from, and they can hold many types of values.

 Example:
 ```js